revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-35. A boss has given a task to you to give the “name” and “department” of those employees who do not work on Monday and Tuesday of every “week” and having “experience” less than 5.
-What sort of query you will write for the same purpose.
+35. A boss has given a task to you to give the “name” and “department” of those employees who do not work on Monday and Tuesday of every “week” and have “experience” less than 5.
+What sort of query you will write for the same purpose?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)